leofuturer/eDrops3/README.md

 `$ cd deploy/dev/`
 `$ touch backend.dev mysql.dev ngrok.dev`

 Then, initialize the database schema and add seed data.
-To do this, go into `docker-compose.yml` and comment out all the services except for `edrop_mysqldb`.
-Then, set the environment variable `RESET_DATABASE` to `Yes` before deploying.
-WARNING: This will delete everything previously in the database!
-The first time the MySQL container is created, the `edrop_user_management` database needs to be created, so this command will take around 2-3 minutes.
+Note: the first time the MySQL container is created, the `edrop_user_management` database needs to be created, so this command will take around 2-3 minutes.
 Please be patient and wait until you receive a message indicating that the user `edrop` and database `edrop_user_management` has been created.

 Windows: `$ $env:RESET_DATABASE = 'Yes'; docker-compose up -d; $env:RESET_DATABASE = ''; docker-compose logs -f`
-*nix: `$ RESET_DATABASE=Yes && docker-compose up -d && unset RESET_DATABASE && docker-compose logs -f`
+*nix: `$ RESET_DATABASE=Yes docker-compose up -d && docker-compose logs -f`

 Then uncomment out the `edrop_backend` and `edrop_ngrok` services from `docker-compose.yml`.
 You are now ready to start up the backend (make sure RESET_DATABASE is **not** equal to 'Yes'):
 Windows: `$ docker-compose down; docker-compose up -d; docker-compose logs -f`